Victoria Plains tropical savanna: Conservation and threats

 Starting in the 1880s, large numbers of cattle were allowed to graze freely in the ecoregion, sustained by the ecoregion's lush grasslands and surface water supplies.
 By the 1930s intensive grazing by cattle and feral donkeys, together with increased late-dry-season bushfires, had degraded and large areas of the ecoregion's woodlands and grasslands, creating extensive barren areas and soil erosion.
 The Ord River Regeneration Reserve (ORRR) was established in 1960 to reduce soil erosion into the planned Lake Argyle.
 The project included contour cultivation and reseeding degraded and barren areas along the Ord River above the dam site.
+Native species replanted included buffelgrass, birdwood grass, and kapok bush.
 Cattle numbers were reduced and cattle grazing areas were contained with fences in the Ord River catchment, and the feral donkeys were culled.

 In 1987, The relatively intact area around the Bungle Bungle Range was gazetted as Purnulu National Park.

 Protected areas

-A 2017 assessment found that 16,001 km², or 7%, of the ecoregion is in protected areas.
-Protected areas in the ecoregion include Purnululu National Park, Bullwaddy Conservation Reserve, Ord River Regeneration Reserve, and the eastern and southern portions of Gregory National Park.
+A 2017 assessment found that 16,001 km2, or 7%, of the ecoregion is in protected areas.
+Protected areas in the ecoregion include Purnululu National Park, Bullwaddy Conservation Reserve, Ord River Regeneration Reserve, and the eastern and southern portions of Judbarra National Park.